-4.7.5 The Executive Board can also remove those members of the Expert Commissions which they appointed.
+- 4.7.5 The Executive Board can also remove those members of the Expert Commissions which they appointed.
 The resolution for removal does not require the approval of the respective NF.
-The

-4.7.6 The Commissions may not propose IRO changes to a Congress held in odd years.
+The members whose NF affiliation is determined according to 3.5, stay in office in the respective commission until the next election also if their NF affiliation changes during their term of office. - 4.7.6 The Commissions may not propose IRO changes to a Congress held in odd years.